SwetaThanu08/Task4_Bank_UI/README.md

 # Bank App UI Design - Task 4
 ( ANDROID CLUB )

+- This is a simple Bank App UI Design.
+- Modal, ActivityIndicator and ScrollView are used
 - Design Inspiration from https://dribbble.com/shots/14997859-Mobile-Banking-App

-- This is a simple Bank App UI.
-- In this program: Modal, ActivityIndicator and ScrollView are used

 <h2> Design </h2>